 If you or someone at your home relies on life support equipment, tell your electricity retailer or distributor as soon as possible.
-They will send you a form that has to be filled out by you and your doctor.
-Once the form is completed, send it back to your retailer or distributor.
+They will send you a form that you and your doctor need to fill out.
+Once you've completed the form, send it back to your retailer or distributor.
 This form tells them someone at your home needs life support equipment and they must not disconnect you for any reason.

 What is life support equipment?